huanghua1668/huanghua1668.github.io/_pages/cv.md

   * Extracted and labeled 120000 vehicle trajectories with a total driven distance of 45000km
   * Trained Logistic Regression/Support Vector Machine/LSTM models to predict human intentions by learning from human driving dataset.
 Achieved 87.8% accuracy in predicting cooperative/adversarial behavior in lane change
-  * Trained a Compact Support Neural Network (CSNN) to detect long-tail rare events.
+  * Trained a Compact Support Neural Network (CSNN) to quantify uncertainty and detect long-tail rare events.
 CSNN obtained similar accuracy in classifying in-distribution samples compared with normal neuron based network, and achieved AUC of 0.99 in detecting out-of-distribution samples

 Skills
 ======